pimotte/nomic/README.md

 A player may start a turn regardless of the state of their other turns.

 **320** All players begin with zero points.

+**326** All player scores will be tracked in separate files for each player.
+These files should contain at least the
+following:
+- The player's name.
+- The player's GitHub handle.
+- The current total score of the player.

+Other items may be added to these player files through non-rule-change Pull Requests.
+Players are encouraged to keep a list of Pull Requests that were merged and how points this netted them, so that the total can be easily recomputed.

+The total score of the player should reflect the gamestate.
+If this file does not match the game state, the last person that modified the player file at the moment it started diverging from the gamestate can be put on Trial for violation of this rule.

 **202** One turn consists of proposing one rule-change and having it voted on.